-The scientific themes of Leg 194 include the following:
+The scientific themes of Leg 194 are discussed below:

-- 1. Magnitude of the second-order eustatic sea level fall during calcareous nannofossil Zones N12-N14: The Marion Plateau provides ideal targets to address the magnitudes and effects of sea level change on continental margin sediments.
+- 1. Magnitude of the second-order eustatic sea level fall of Zones N12-N14: The Marion Plateau provides ideal targets to address the causes, magnitudes, and effects of sea level change on continental margin sediments.
 Although one of the fundamental controls on the nature and geometry of continental margin deposition is sea level change, much of the information on the relationship between sea level and depositional facies is qualitative.
-Leg 194 drilling will determine the magnitude of the Zone N12-N14 sea level fall to help calibrate the Phanerozoic sea level curve. - 2.
+Determining the magnitude of eustatic sea level fluctuations is also significant for the calibration of a Phanerozoic sea level curve. - 2.
 Development of carbonate platforms in a current-dominated environment: Slope sedimentation adjacent to most carbonate platforms is controlled by the prevailing wind direction with the windward side of the platform being relatively sediment starved and the leeward side having higher depositional rates.
 On the other hand, carbonate platforms and slope sediments of the Marion Plateau are controlled by strong seafloor currents.
 These currents determine the morphology and growth potential of the platforms as well as the location and amount of sediment transported from the platform top.
 The results of Leg 194 drilling, along with available seismic data, will enable the characterization of these current dominated carbonate platform systems. - 3.
 Development of subtropical carbonate platforms: The carbonate platforms of the Marion Plateau are dominated by subtropical and cool subtropical carbonates.
-The results of Leg 194 coring will bridge the gap between the cool-water carbonates sampled during Leg 182 (Great Australian Bight: Cenozoic cool-water carbonates) and the tropical to subtropical carbonates recovered during Legs 133 (Northeast Australian Margin) and 166 (Bahamas Transect).
-Stable isotopic data from Leg 133, Site 811, on the more northerly Queensland Plateau, showed that during the late Miocene, regional SSTs were cool (~20°-22°C), as were global SSTs (Isern et al., 1996).
-Given the more southerly location of the SMP with respect to Site 811 (Queensland Plateau), temperatures were probably similar to, if not cooler than, those over the Queensland Plateau.
-SSTs at or below 20°C would not prevent tropical coral growth but would make it more likely that the platforms were constructed of a "cooler," more subtropical bioassemblage.
+The results of Leg 194 coring will bridge the gap between the cool-water carbonates sampled during Leg 182 (Great Australian Bight: Cenozoic cool-water carbonates) and the tropical to subtropical carbonates recovered during Leg 166 (Bahamas Transect).
+Stable isotopic data from Leg 133 Site 811 on the more northerly Queensland Plateau showed that during the late Miocene, regional SSTs were cool (~20°-22°C), as were global SSTs (Isern et al., 1996).
+Given the more southerly location of the MP3 platform with respect to Site 811 (Queensland Plateau), temperatures were probably similar to, if not cooler than, those over the Queensland Plateau.
+SSTs at or below 20°C would not prevent tropical coral growth but would make it more likely that the MP3 platform was constructed of a "cooler," more subtropical bioassemblage.
 Documenting the transition of cooler water biota into warmer water forms will be an important outcome of Leg 194.